Delving into Inter-Image Invariance for Unsupervised Visual Representations: Introduction

 \textbf{2) Sampling strategy}.
-It is common for supervised learning to adopt hard negative mining.
+It is common for supervised learning to adopt hard negative mining~\citep{schroff2015facenet,oh2016deep,harwood2017smart,wu2017sampling,ge2018deep,suh2019stochastic}.
 However, in the scenario of unsupervised learning, hard negatives might well have wrong labels, \ie, they may be actually positive pairs.
-However, if we choose easy negative pairs and push them apart, they will still be easy negatives next time, and might never be corrected, leading to a shortcut solution.
+On the other hand, if we choose easy negative pairs and push them apart, they will still be easy negatives next time, and might never be corrected, leading to a shortcut solution.
 Hence, the sampling strategy in unsupervised inter-image invariance learning is non-trivial, which has so far been neglected.

 \textbf{3) Decision boundary design}.
-Existing works~\cite{liu2017sphereface,liu2016large,wang2018cosface,wang2018additive,deng2019arcface} in supervised learning design large-margin loss functions to learn discriminative features.
+Existing works~\citep{liu2017sphereface,liu2016large,wang2018cosface,wang2018additive,deng2019arcface} in supervised learning design large-margin loss functions to learn discriminative features.
 While in unsupervised learning, it is unsure whether pursuing discriminative features benefits since pseudo-labels are noisy.
 For example, if a positive pair of images are misclassified as a negative one, the large-margin optimization strategy will further push them apart.
 Then the situation will never be corrected.
 We explore decision margin designs for both the unsupervised intra- and inter-image branches.

-\textbf{Contributions} -- This study reveals key aspects that should be carefully considered when leveraging inter-image information in unsupervised contrastive learning.
+\textbf{Contributions} -- This study aims at revealing key aspects that should be carefully considered when leveraging unsupervised inter-image information in contrastive learning.
 Although some of these aspects were originally considered in supervised learning, the conclusions are quite different and unique in the unsupervised scenario.
-To the best of our knowledge, this is the first empirical study on the effects of these aspects for unsupervised contrastive representations.
-The merits of inter-image invariance learning are revealed through its consistent improvements over state-of-the-art intra-image invariance learning methods on standard unsupervised representation learning benchmarks.
+To the best of our knowledge, this is the first empirical study on the effects of these aspects for unsupervised inter-image contrastive representations.
+The merits of inter-image invariance learning are demonstrated through its consistent improvements over state-of-the-art intra-image invariance learning methods on multiple standard benchmarks.

-\section{Related work}
+\section{Related Work}